 - Swedish Maritime Administration

-- Ministry of Ocean and Fisheries of the Republic of Korea
+- Ministry of Oceans and Fisheries of the Republic of Korea

 - DFDS (DK)